 2.2 B.A.
 English Studies (Minor) Our department offers a specific degree programme for students to take English Studies as a minor subject along with their regular degree programme.
-The minor includes introductory modules for Linguistics, Literary and Cultural Studies and, in subsequent semesters, students will choose from our first- and second-year seminars.
+The minor includes introductory modules for Linguistics, Literary and Cultural Studies and, in subsequent terms, students will choose from our first- and second-year seminars.
 Curriculum for the B.A.
 English Studies (Minor) The Verlaufsplan/module guide shows you a possible course of study.
 However, you do not need to follow this recommendation to the letter.
 If it is congruent with exam regulations, you can choose whatever courses you want.
-Note: Find out more about your programme and its different lectures, seminars, and tutorials online (catalogue of courses) and on our department's website.
+Note: Find out more about your programme and its different lectures, seminars, and tutorials online (BASIS) and on our department's website.

 This curriculum is a recommendation.
 Individual choices regarding an alternative structure are possible, if congruent with the examination regulations.

+Language in Culture and Cognition (SS)

+PI+0 written exam 6 LP

+Language Structures and

+Language Functions (WS)

+PI+0 written exam 6 LP

 Regional Studies Great Britain/Ireland (SS)

-PI + Ü written exam 6 LP
+PI + 0 written exam 6 LP

 Regional Studies North America (WS)

-PI + Ü written exam 6 LP
+PI + 0 written exam 6 LP

 2.3 B.A.
 English Studies (Double Major)

 Apart from the B.A.
 English Studies Major programme, you can also study two different subjects alongside each other as part of a Double-Major Degree programme.
 Similar to our Teaching Degree programme, students aiming for a double major degree focus on two different subjects in greater detail and receive a joint major degree for both disciplines.
 Throughout their studies, students receive an equivalent number of credits for both subjects, thus the programme itself is very similar to the one for students majoring in English Studies.
 Curriculum for the B.A.
 English Studies (Double Major) The Verlaufsplan/module guide shows you a possible course of study.
 However, you do not need to follow this recommendation to the letter.
 If it is congruent with exam regulations, you can choose whatever courses you want.
-Note: Find out more about your programme and its different lectures, seminars, and tutorials online (catalogue of courses) and on our department's website.
+Note: Find out more about your programme and its different lectures, seminars, and tutorials online (BASIS) and on our department's website.